Tropical Storm Debby threatens Southeast with flooding, record-setting rain as mayor warns of potential "obliteration"

 Debby was slowing down after making landfall, and the National Hurricane Center said that the anticipated rainfall totals along its path are so massive in part because the storm is lingering over each place it passes.

-As of 8 p.m., Debby had sustained wind speeds had fallen to about 45 mph.
-Meteorologists said the storm was located about 50 miles east of Valdosta, Georgia, and 50 miles west-northwest of Jacksonville, Florida.
-It was traveling at around 6 mph.
-The storm was moving slowly to the northeast, and was expected to decrease in speed as it turns to the east, forecasters said.
+As of 11 p.m., Debby had sustained wind speeds had fallen to about 45 mph.
+Meteorologists said the storm was located about 30 miles west of Brunswick, Georgia, and 60 miles north-northwest of Jacksonville, Florida.
+It was traveling at around 7 mph.
+The storm was moving slowly to the northeast, and was expected to decrease in speed as it turns to the east and then, on Tuesday, to the north, forecasters said.

 Looking out over the Steinhatchee River from the condo above the marina he operates, Chris Williams said he was feeling blessed that the damage wasn't worse.
 Williams said his power went out at about 5:30 a.m.
 Monday as the storm was washing ashore, jamming the dock-studded riverfront with tree debris and barrels.